*2 positions available, and a cover letter is required.*

-The Referrals Analyst (Environmental Assessment) is a detailed-oriented critical thinker who thrives in a growing, face-paced work environment and have environmental and/or resource management expertise and as a liaison with Crown governments, agencies and proponents.
+The Referrals Analyst is a detailed-oriented critical thinker who thrives in a growing, fast-paced work environment.
+The incumbent will have environmental and/or resource management expertise and as a liaison with Crown governments, agencies and proponents.
 This person is a driving force behind Tsleil-Waututh’s multi-disciplinary assessment of referrals within the territory.
 In this critical role, you will work as part of a team to:

 - Review and analyze referrals in accordance with the Tsleil-Waututh Stewardship Policy

 - Assess potential impacts that proposed development projects and policy changes may have on Tsleil-Waututh’s Indigenous rights, title and interests

 - Facilitate the review process of referrals in a team setting

 - Provide support to Tsleil-Waututh Staff in the monitoring of project applications, including project administration, budgeting and organizational tasks

 - Represent Tsleil-Waututh on project files and build relationships with external agencies and proponents